alexanderjwoods/job_tracker_student_version_php/README.md

 7. Log into mysql (mysql -u root -p) and create the job_tracker database (CREATE DATABASE job_tracker).
 When done exit MySQL shell

 8. Import the tables from the sql file (mysql -u root -p job_tracker < job_tracker.sql).
-Make sure you are in the sql directory or job_tracker_student_version_php.
+Make sure you are in the sql directory of the job_tracker_student_version_php directory.

 9. YOU MUST CHANGE THE CODE IN THE FOLLOWING FILES FOR THE APPLICATION TO WORK